registerme1963/gravityflowpdf/readme.txt

 == ChangeLog ==

+= 1.0.4 =
+- Fixed an issue with the entry meta for some installations.

 = 1.0.3 =
 - Added the Disable auto-formatting setting pdf template and email message.
 - Added support for processing shortcodes in the pdf template.
 Return false to gravityflowpdf_process_template_shortcodes to disable processing.